materialize-labs/habit-tracker/docs/implementation-steps.md

     - Ensure buttons, inputs, and checkboxes remain large enough for touch use.

 - [ ] **Optimize Typography for Readability**
-  - Use TailwindCSS’s `text-lg` or `text-sm` classes to scale text sizes appropriately for smaller screens.
+  - Use TailwindCSS's `text-lg` or `text-sm` classes to scale text sizes appropriately for smaller screens.
   - Example:
     - Use `text-base` on small screens, scale up using breakpoints:
       ```tsx